 Automotive and a rise in the car-sharing economy

 Many of the world’s leading automotive manufacturers are headquartered in Europe with vast operations all over the world.
 Most of the production has been halted over the past number of weeks which has had a huge domino effect on so many related industries, including suppliers, shipping & logistics and car showrooms.

-At present there is quite a bit less car and public transport use in many countries as many people are working from home.
-How that trend continues we are yet to see but, given the choice of a few less commutes to the office a month and more scrutiny around business trips, there might be quite a few takers.
-As a result, we might also see a rise in the car sharing economy or mobility as a service (MaaS) for example.
+At present, there is quite a bit less car and public transport use in many countries as many people are working from home.
+How that trend continues we are yet to see but, given the choice of a few fewer commutes to the office a month and more scrutiny around business trips, there might be quite a few takers.
+As a result, we might also see a rise in the car-sharing economy or mobility as a service (MaaS) for example.